| BLACKWELL > SUDDUTH > LEWIS > NANCE (N*) | |||||||||

 Mr. Nance was a native of North Carlonia and Mrs. Nance a native of Kentucky.
 The good old people of the old school are necessarily rapidly passing away.
 Mrs. Nance is survived by five daughters and two sons--the youngest being Mrs. Herbert Smith of St. Louis, who is past 40 years--several children in the sixties--they were all present at the funeral of their good Mother. "

-I deeply appreciate the collaboration of cousins Sterling Berry, Jerri Thompson, Linda Dell McPike Burner, Phil Embree, and Anita Gorman; Marie Winburn, past president of the Henry County, KY, Historical Society, who has carefully copied original documents for the Lewis and Sudduth families for me; Alice Henson of Cole County, MO, professional genealogist who has shared her research the Davis family of Kentucky; and Debbie Huff Bledsoe, historian, who has copied original records from Moniteau and Cole Counties, MO.
+I deeply appreciate the collaboration of cousins Sterling Berry, Jerri Thompson, Linda Dell McPike Burner, Phil Embree, Anita McPike Gorman and Clyde P. Davis, descendent of Solomon Davis and Sally Blackwell, who authored “finding fathers, Lost.
+Found.
+Remembered.
+A Family History,” 2011, published by Clyde P. Davis.
+Professional assistance was provided by Marie Winburn, past president of the Henry County, KY, Historical Society, who has carefully copied original documents for the Lewis and Sudduth families; Debbie Huff Bledsoe, historian, who has copied original records from Moniteau and Cole Counties, MO, and Alice Henson of Cole County, MO, professional genealogist who has shared her research on the Davis family of Kentucky.

-The results of the mitochondrial DNA of the descendent of Sally, wife of William Blackwell appear above.
-This configuration had not previously been recorded in the Cambridge Reference Sequence, and additional research revealed that this participant belongs to Haplogroup N*.
-The asterisk indicates that this is a very uncommon signature, and that it does not belong to any sub-clade of N haplogroup that has yet been identified.
-It dates to approximately 65,000 years ago, and is one of the two major trunks emerging from the original African root.
+The results of the mitochondrial DNA of the descendent of Sally, wife of William Blackwell, appear above.
+Participant # 4450 tested in 2002, and at that time this particular configuration had not previously been recorded in the Cambridge Reference Sequence.
+Participant # 4450 was placed in Haplogroup N*, which dates to approximately 65,000 years ago.
+The asterisk indicated that this was a very uncommon signature, and that it did not belong to any sub-clade of N haplogroup that had yet been identified.

 There were eight transmission events from Sarah, wife of William Blackwell, to Participant # 4450.